lavcraft/spring-pragmatic-testing/README.md

     .andExpect(content().string(containsString(pikachu)))
     .andDo(document("greet pokemon"));

 Run build `./gradlew build` and look at build/generated-snippets directory.
 It is awesome!
 It is our request and response.
 It ready for including to asciidoc source!

+Next, improve our docs!
+Add descriptions for documenting and checking

+    .andDo(document("greet pokemon",
+        preprocessRequest(prettyPrint()),
+        requestHeaders(
+            headerWithName("Accept")
+                .description("Content type :)")
+        ),
+        responseFields(
+            fieldWithPath(".name")
+                .description("Pokemon name")
+                .type(JsonFieldType.STRING),
+            fieldWithPath(".say")
+                .description("Pokemon greetings")
+                .type(JsonFieldType.STRING)
+        )
+        ...

+Run the test again and look `generated-snippets` dir.
+We have a new files!
+Files with description

+It is not just a description, because if something actually happened in test execution and this not related to you description - test fail with next description:

+`Headers with the following names were not found in the request: [Accept]`

+And similar errors for request/response fields